 Sep9

-15:19 For out of the heart (True character, nature.
-Sinful inclinations, desires, illicit feelings-(New) come evil thoughts (calculating,-(New) murder (Almost always preceded by bitterness, anger, hatred, and animosity.-(New) adultery sexual immorality theft, false testimony, slander 20 These are what make a man ‘unclean’ but eating with unwashed hands does not make him ‘unclean.”
+15:19 For out of the heart come evil thoughts (calculating,-(New) murder (Almost always preceded by bitterness, anger, hatred, and animosity.-(New) adultery sexual immorality theft, false testimony, slander 20 These are what make a man ‘unclean’ but eating with unwashed hands does not make him ‘unclean.”
 (For additional Expository Notes See Book)

 “Jesus’ list here is not meant to be exhaustive; there are far more sins than just these.
-But are character traits raging in the heart.” ⇒ Nor is Jesus denying the capacity for us to show love and kindness.
-When Jesus mentions evil thoughts, plans, and various sinful actions, He is not just providing a list of wrongdoings; He is highlighting that these actions originate from within us.
-Our hearts, when left unchecked and unrefined by the Spirit of God, can become a source of great darkness.
+But these are those that come from the heart .” ⇒ If not careful we can dig in on the types of sins.
+Will look at sin and say that’s bad and that’s worse, or that’s not so bad compared to others.
+Will look at “false witness” as little white lies and say that’s so bad compared to murder and adultery.
+But God says no matter how big or little we think sin is it still defiles the heart.
+So don’t look at this list and think I must be a pretty good person I don’t commit a lot of these.
+Nor is Jesus denying the capacity for us to show love and kindness.
+When Jesus mentions evil thoughts, plans, and various sinful actions, He’s not just providing a list of wrongdoings; He’s highlighting that these actions originate from within us.
+Our hearts, when left unchecked and unrefined by the Spirit of God it can become a source of great darkness.
 This is a humbling reminder that the transformation required to live a life of virtue and righteousness must begin from within.

 Additional Notes & Applications